Carine Martinez is the senior managing editor and a senior policy analyst for the Foundation.

 Martinez is the co-editor of the Foundation’s Policymaker’s Guide to Corporate Welfare and is the author of several research publications, notably on film incentives, the hotel occupancy tax, and the three-tier system of alcohol distribution.
 She testified on these issues before the Texas Legislature during its 85th and 86th regular sessions.
 She has been published in several newspapers including the Austin American-Statesman, The Hill, and Forbes.

-Areas of research and policy she has explored and worked on include capitalism, business ethics and corporate social responsibility, corporate welfare and cronyism, economic freedom in general, and K-12 education reform.
+Areas of research and policy she has explored and worked on include capitalism, business ethics and corporate social responsibility, economic development programs, alcoholic beverages regulations, economic freedom in general, and K-12 education reform.

-Carine holds a bachelor’s degree in international business administration (completed in English, French, and Spanish) from the Sorbonne and a master’s degree in American studies from the Sorbonne Nouvelle.
+Carine holds a bachelor’s degree in international business administration (completed in English, French, and Spanish) and a master’s degree in American studies from the Sorbonne.
 In her previous life in France, she worked in the music industry and later in business management, with a particular focus on change management.

 Donate to the

 the nation more free.
 Donate to Texas Public Policy Foundation